 Prereq: EPID 6630 or permission of Instructor.
+Restriction: Offered in even years.

 Students will learn the major causes of and risk factors for injuries and violence, identify and use key data sources to characterize injury problems, develop and evaluate injury control and prevention strategies, critically analyze literature and explore injury related research questions.